Longhua Temple: Longhua Pagoda

 The Longhua Pagoda is best well-known of the 16 historic pagodas that still stand within the Shanghai municipality.
 It has an octagonal floor layout.
 The size of the seven stories decreases from bottom to top.
 The pagoda consists of a hollow, tube-like brick core surrounded by a wooden staircase.
 On the outside, it is decorated with balconies, banisters, and upturned eaves.
 These outer decorations have been reconstructed in keeping with the original style.

 Although previous pagodas existed on the same site, the current brick base and body of the pagoda was built in 977 under the Wuyue kingdome (907–978), with continuous renovations of its more fragile wooden components on the exterior.
 Because of its age, the pagoda is fragile and is not open to the public.

 Temple fair

-The Longhua Temple Fair has been held since the Ming dynasty annually on the third day of the third month of the Lunar Calendar, when - according to local legend - the dragons visit the temple to help grant the people's wishes.
+The Longhua Temple Fair has been held since the Ming dynasty annually on the third day of the third month of the Chinese Lunisolar Calendar, when - according to local legend - the dragons visit the temple to help grant the people's wishes.
 It coincides with the blossoming of the peach trees in Longhua Park.
 Since its inception, the fair has been an annual event interrupted only by the Cultural Revolution and the SARS outbreak.